namberino/mcq-generator/README.md

 A bit of details:
 - Deployed on HuggingFace Spaces.
 - Use Qdrant Cloud for vector DB.
-- Use HuggingFace Inference Endpoint for inference.
+- Use HuggingFace Inference Endpoint for inference (might try out other inference providers).